 I like to apply most of my primer and paint with a roller.
 I highly recommend this roller(see the current price here) because it gives you an incredibly smooth finish every time!

 Roll on a thick coat of primer and paint any detailed areas with your brush.
 Your primer should only take a couple hours to dry before it is time to paint.
 (If you are in a humid area, wait until the next day to paint).

 Step 4: Paint with the First Coat of Benjamin Moore Hale Navy

-Now that you your primer is dry, it’s time for your first coat of Benjamin Moore Hale Navy.
+Now that you your primer is dry, it’s time for your first coat of this classic navy.
 I like to use my roller on most of the surface and then my 1” Zibra brush (see the current price here) for any corners or details.
 (For the rest of my time-saving furniture painting tips, fill out the form at the end of this post for your free checklist!)

 Notice from the video that your first coat will be very transparent.
 That’s ok – it will even out with the second coat!
 Just get the paint on and smooth it out with the roller.

 Give the first coat at least 4 hours to dry.
 (See the back of the can for a rough extimate on dry times in high humidity.)

 TIP: Hale Navy Sherwin Williams Equivalent – Because I like Sherwin Williams ProClassic for furniture (read why here), I decided to use the hale navy equivalent.
 You simply go to the Sherwin Williams counter and ask for the color of Benjamin Moore Hale Navy.
 They already have the exact code in their computer system.
 Since this color requires a dark base and ProClassic doesn’t have a dark base, I actually used their Emerald Urethane Trim paint and I was very impressed!
 If you want a cheaper option for paint, you can get the Benjamin Moore Hale Navy Behr Equivalent at Home Depot!
 I like Behr’s Marquee brand!